 Rebecca Rasmussen describes with a charming and radiant lyric soprano voice and impresses the audiences with an equally beautiful stage presence and personality.

-Rebecca Rasmussen has a charming and radiant lyric soprano voice and an equally beautiful stage presence and personality.
-In 2010 Rebecca Rasmussen graduated from the University College of Opera, Stockholm, where she studied with the highly renowned Royal Court singer, Anita Soldh.
+Rebecca Rasmussen graduated from the University College of Opera in Stockholm 2010, where she studied with the highly renowned Royal Court singer, Anita Soldh.
 During her training Rebecca Rasmussen had the opportunity to perform such roles as Marguerite in Faust, Rosalinda in Die Fledermaus, Gretel in Hansel and Gretel and also appeared as a soprano soloist in Christie, Matthews, Oak at the Royal Opera in Stockholm.

 This text must not be revised or shortened without the permission of Good Company.